-We postulate that the enhancement of ZEB2 expression driving this intermediate state is potentially due to chromatin reorganization.
-More precisely, there exists critical strain triggering the reorganization that is higher for human-derived stem cells, thereby resulting in a delay.
-Such a hypothesis can readily be tested experimentally within individual cells and within brain organoids as well as computationally to work towards solving the gene-to-tissue organization puzzle.
+We postulate that the enhancement of ZEB2 expression driving this intermediate state is potentially due to chromatin reorganization in response to mechanical deformations of the nucleus.
+More precisely, there exists a larger critical mechanical strain triggering the reorganization that is higher for human-derived stem cells than their genetically-close relatives, resulting in delay of ZEB2 upregulation.
+We demonstrate how such hypotheses can begin to be computationally tested by exploring how slightly different initial configurations of chromatin reorganize in response to applied strain with increasingly different initial configurations representing less genetically-close relatives.
+We find that as the difference in the initial chromatin configuration increases the average of the difference in the magnitude of chromatin displacement in response to an applied strain increases faster than linearly but more slowly than exponential.
+We also show how changes in chromatin strain and contact maps in response to applied strain can yield differences between genetically-close species to provide key chromatin organization information in understanding how one species differs in structure from another.